learnbin.net nav logo

 Comparison of three domains of life

-Three domains of life introduced by Carl Woese are Bacteria, Archaea and Eukarya.
+Three domains of life introduced by Carl Woese are Bacteria, Archaea, and Eukarya.
 Domains are classified further into seven levels.
 Those are kingdom, phylum, class, order, family, genus, and species.
 Each level is called a taxon.
 When coming from the top to bottom of the taxonomic hierarchy, the number of species decreases, diversity between the species decreases, and the evolutionary relationship between species decreases.

 taxonomic hierarchy